Philosophy of Financial Assistance

 The College will refund 100 percent of tuition and student fees collected for a term if the student officially withdraws prior to the Census Day (end of add/drop period) of the class term for which the tuition and fees were paid.
 The refund will be applied to the appropriate financial aid program.

-Financial aid recipients who withdraw after each term’s census date are subject to a post-withdrawal disbursement.
+Financial aid recipients who withdraw before each term’s census date are subject to a post-withdrawal disbursement.
 The institution will disburse to a student any amount of a post-withdrawal disbursement of grants not credited to student’s account no later than 45 days after the date the institution determines the student withdrew.
 The college will notify the student if he/she is subject to loan funds.
 The student is required to notify the financial aid office within 14 days from the date the student received notification to accept loan funds.

 There are two kinds of repayments of financial aid a student may have with different repercussions if not resolved in a timely manner.
 Both happen after a financial aid disbursement has been made.
 They are the results of a schedule adjustment or a total withdrawal.